Lexicon: pounce – power

 Sprinkle; dust; cover with fine particles; [fig.] whiten; blanket with soft, fine snow.

-Wearing a wig covered in white powder; [fig.] pompous; haughty; condescending.
+With face and hair made up; wearing a wig covered in white starch, chalk, or plaster of Paris; [fig.] pompous; haughty; condescending.

 power, n.
 [ME < AFr < Late L. potēre, to be able.] (webplay: adequate, ample, arising, being, cause, celestial, change, darkness, death, divinity, dominion, emperor, exist, fear, force, God, gold, great, hand, heaven, holding, large, lifting, light, make, man, misery, practice, prince, proceeds, remember, see, silent, smaller, sovereign, speak, strength, subjects, thing, think, torments, weak, will, wind, word, work).